 For those who work flexible hours

-Mostly from home work telecommunication, IT, marketing, accounting and project work industries.
+Mostly remotely work telecommunication, IT, marketing, accounting, and project work industries.
 While people who work from home value their work more highly than those who do not have this opportunity, they also face new challenges to balance private life.

 - While the work environment allows you to disperse your working time, try to choose a specific time you plan to work and stick to it.
 The statistics show only 26% work after normal working hours, but 40% work after 10 pm.